New Study Shows Drop in Stroke Treatment Times with Pulsara and Viz.ai

 4 min read

-In the wake of the global pandemic, hospitals worldwide are struggling to cope with many challenges—chief among them, severe staffing shortages.
-Two years of pandemic conditions have barraged hospital staff, bringing new and unyielding challenges to the whole care system.
-Clinicians are facing longer hours, fewer resources, more responsibilities stretched between fewer people, the relentless pressure of pandemic stressors and mitigation measures, lack of support or understanding from the general public, and ultimately higher rates of burnout.
+Years after the global COVID-19 pandemic, hospitals worldwide are still struggling with the many challenges it created for healthcare organizations—chief among them, severe staffing shortages.
+Clinicians are facing longer hours, fewer resources, more responsibilities stretched between fewer people, lack of support or understanding from the general public, and ultimately higher rates of burnout.

-While there will need to be an influx of new nurses to regain balance, not all strategies for coping with the shortage have to do with recruitment.
+While there will need to be an influx of over 60,000 new nurses by 2030 to satisfy staffing demand, not all strategies for coping with the shortage have to do with recruitment.
 Technology can help make complex and frustrating tasks more simple.
-And according to the Hospital IQ survey, that might just be the determining factor in whether or not nurses decide to stay in the profession.
+And according to a 2022 study, that might just be the determining factor in whether or not nurses decide to stay in the profession.

 By streamlining workflows, technology can save a great deal of time and energy for hospital staff, making cumbersome and stressful processes smooth and efficient.
 Here's how.

-Many of the nurses involved in Hospital IQ's study offered suggestions that would make them consider staying with their current hospital.
+Many of the nurses involved in a 2022 Hospital IQ survey offered suggestions that would make them consider staying with their current hospital.
 Of those surveyed, 53% of nurses "want streamlined processes that ensure visibility into patient needs and communication."
 Better communication across departments was also a priority for 45%.

 This is one issue technology can solve.
 The right communication solution can help care teams seamlessly communicate with one another, transmitting information instantly and eliminating many barriers and frustrations.
 Platforms like Pulsara allow care team members to upload information about their patients to a patient channel, which is viewable to everyone involved in the patient's care.
 Care team members can pull in whoever they need to alert, at their own organization or at others, and communicate instantly using key vitals information, instant messaging, photos, notes, audio clips, and even audio and live video.